 Head over to Resources for more on the topic of Roles and Responsibilities!

 Learn about the ELO Program.
-Talk with peers who have completed an ELO, schedule a meeting with your Guidance Counselor, or schedule a Discovery Meeting with your ELO Coordinator.
+Talk with peers who have completed an ELO and schedule a discovery meeting with your school counselor.
 If you're more of an independent/solo learner, explore this website!

 Once your application has been reviewed, your ELO Coordinator will email you to schedule your first ELO Meeting.
 During this meeting they will review the following: